 Whether you’re a parent, teacher, librarian, or grandparent, you want to find the best children’s chapter books to share with the kids in your life–your own children, grandkids, patrons, or students in your class.

 Over the last 15 years, I’ve carefully curated book lists of the best children’s fiction and nonfiction books.
-I’ll share recommendations and booklists to help you get your readers matched with the right books for them.
+I’ll share booklists of recommendations and reviews to help you get your readers matched with the right books for them.

-My passion for books for kids began early with weekly trips to the library and a home without a television.
+My passion for books for kids began early with weekly trips to the library and growing up in a home without a television.
 (Nothing to do but read!)